mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## ECN {#ECN}

-ECN requires coordination with the e2e communication points as it should only be used if the endpoints are also capable and willing to signal congestion notifications to the other end and react accordingly if a congestion notification is received.
-In addition, the proxy needs to inform the client of a congestion notification (IP CE codepoint) was observed in any IP header of a received packet from the target server.
-This can be realised that maintaining an CE counter and send an updated JSON stream file if the counter changes.
+ECN requires coordination with the end-to-end communication points as it should only be used if the endpoints are also capable and willing to signal congestion notifications to the other end and react accordingly if a congestion notification is received.

+Therefore, if ECN is used, the proxy needs to inform the client of a congestion notification (IP CE codepoint) was observed in any IP header of a received packet from the target server.
+This can be realised by maintaining an CE counter in the proxy and send an updated JSON stream file if the counter changes.

-Further, client must indicate to the proxy for each forwarding flow/stream if the ECT(0) or ECT(1) codepoint should be set.
+Further, clients must indicate to the proxy for each forwarding flow/stream if the ECT(0) or ECT(1) codepoint should be set.
 The client can update this during the lifetime of a forwarding connection, however, there is no guarantee which packet will be forwarded with the updated information or the old information as